Baloo: 1994 live-action film

 In the 1994 Disney live-action film version of The Jungle Book, Baloo, like all the other animals featured, does not speak.
 He is portrayed by an American black bear named Casey.
 He first meets Mowgli as a cub when Mowgli finds him trapped inside a broken log.
 Mowgli frees him and they become fast friends.
 In a later scene, while Mowgli is escorting his childhood sweetheart Katherine "Kitty" Brydon through the jungle, Baloo appears and playfully wrestles with Mowgli, in the process temporarily scaring Kitty until Mowgli introduces his jungle friends to her.
 In a later tussle against soldiers working for Captain William Boone, Baloo is shot and left for dead, but Mowgli finds him and locates Dr. Julius Plumford to save his life.
 In the final scene, after Boone's defeat, Dr. Plumford is shown to have successfully saved Baloo and is seen standing with Baloo beside a waterfall.

 Jungle Cubs (1996–1998)

 In the 1996 Disney animated TV series Jungle Cubs, Baloo (voiced by Pamela Adlon) is a kind-hearted and genial cub.
 He likes to play with his friends (including his best friend Louie) and sometimes plays tricks on Bagheera in order to snap the latter out of his serious attitude.
 Ed Gilbert voices the character as an adult on three animated segments featured on the VHS releases of the series.

+The Jungle Book: Mowgli's Story (1998)

+Baloo appears in the 1998 live-action film The Jungle Book: Mowgli's Story, voiced by Brian-Doyle Murray.
+His role in the film is similar to the 1967 animated version, but like the original novel, he also becomes Mowgli's teacher (alongside Bagheera) in which he teaches him how to hunt in the jungle and defend against Shere Khan.